STAND. COM. REP. NO. 508

 President of the Senate

 Thirty-Second State Legislature

 State of Hawaii

-Your Committees on Transportation and Energy, Economic Development, and Tourism, to which was referred S.B.
-No. 920 entitled:
+Your Committee on Health and Human Services, to which was referred S.B.
+No. 869 entitled:

-"A BILL FOR AN ACT RELATING TO STATE LIGHT DUTY VEHICLES,"
+"A BILL FOR AN ACT RELATING TO THE YOUTH COMMISSION,"

-As affirmed by the records of votes of the members of your Committees on Transportation and Energy, Economic Development, and Tourism that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 920, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 920, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Health and Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 869, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 869, S.D.
+1, and be referred to your Committees on Judiciary and Ways and Means.

 Respectfully submitted on behalf of the members of the Committee on Health and Human Services,